MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/ledger-settlements.md

 You can reverse a settlement that was made by mistake.

-1. Follow the steps described above to display the transactions that you are looking for.
+1. Follow the steps earlier in this topic to show the transactions that you're looking for.
-2. In the **Status** drop-down filter, select **Settled**.
+2. In the **Status** filter, select **Settled**.
 3. Select one or more lines that you're considering for reversal.
 The value of the **Selected amount** field at the top of the page increases or decreases by the total amount on the lines that you selected.
 4. After you've finished selecting transactions, select **Mark selected**.
-A check mark appears in the **Marked** column for each of those transactions.
+A check mark appears in the **Marked** column for each transaction that you selected.
 Additionally, the value of the **Marked amount** field at the top of the page increases or decreases by the total amount on the lines that you marked.
-5. When the **Marked amount** value is 0 (zero), select **Reverse marked transactions**.
+5. When the **Marked amount** value is **0** (zero), select **Reverse marked transactions**.
 The status of the marked transactions is updated to **Unsettled**.

-## Update the list of accounts that will be included in the list of transactions
+## Update the list of accounts that are included in the list of transactions

-You can use the **Ledger settlement accounts** menu to open a form that allows you to edit the accounts that will be included in the list of transactions.
-This is the same form that is used when you click on the **Ledger settlements** tab in the **General ledger parameters**.
+Select **Ledger settlement accounts** to open a form where you can edit the accounts that are included in the list of transactions.
+This form is the same form that appears when you select the **Ledger settlements** tab on the **General ledger parameters** page.

-Use the **New** menu to add new accounts to the list.
-This list will be used to filter the list of transactions that will be shown in the ledger settlements form.
+Select **New** to add new accounts to the list.
+This list is used to filter the list of transactions that appears on the **Ledger settlements** page.